peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 individual cases.
 Like generalized notifications, they similarly require a means for discovering where to send the API or DNS Update requests.

-The scope for the publication mechanism is therefore wider than only to support generalized notifications, and a unified approach that works independently of the notification method is specified in this section.
+As the scope for the publication mechanism is wider than only to support generalized notifications, a unified approach that works independently of the notification method is specified in this section.

-Parent operators participating in the discovery scheme for the purpose of delegation maintenance notifications MUST publish endpoint information using the record type defined in {{dsyncrdtype}} under the `_dsync` subdomain of the parent zone, as described in the following subsection.
+Parent operators participating in the discovery scheme for the purpose of delegation maintenance notifications MUST publish endpoint information using the record type defined in {{dsyncrdtype}} under the `_dsync` subdomain of the parent zone, as described in the following subsections.

 There MUST NOT be more than one DSYNC record for each combination of RRtype and Scheme.
-It is RECOMMENDED to secure the corresponding zone with DNSSEC.
+It is RECOMMENDED to secure zones containing DSYNC records with DNSSEC.

 For practical purposes, the parent operator MAY delegate the `_dsync` domain as a separate zone, and/or synthesize records under it.
 If